Key Points:

 “Surfers crouch low as they are carried in front of the crest of a 4 metre high barrel-shaped wave”.

 People with hearing issues would also benefit from on screen text for non-verbal audible sounds.
+As in the example below:

 Closed door with caption 'banging on door'